Donate to me if you enjoy the below guide!

 If you’re interested in reading the history of Mastodon/Fediverse, this timeline is a good start.

-For instance, I can talk to anybody on Friendica, Facebook alternative, Write Freely, Medium alternative, Bookwyrm, Goodreads alternative, PeerTube, YouTube alternative, or PixelFed, Instagram alternative, and more services different than Mastodon.
+For instance, I can talk to anybody on Go to Social, similar to other Microblogging things, Friendica, Facebook alternative, Write Freely, Medium alternative, Bookwyrm, Goodreads alternative, PeerTube, YouTube alternative, or PixelFed, Instagram alternative and more services different than Mastodon.
 Anybody can follow and talk to me no matter where I am at in the Fediverse.

 How the Fediverse broadly works.

-Back to Mastodon, Mastodon servers, known as instances, are like independently grown towns.
+Fediverse servers, known as instances, are like independently grown towns.
 You can join a town, and that town can talk to other towns, but each town has their own rules if you’d like to become a member of the town, or instance.
 You can try a Hometown instance with more features and characters.
 There’s instances for a number of topics, from books to craftsThere are many more instances to browse and join.
 If you don’t like an instance, you can always move to a different instance and still talk to everybody else.
-You don’t have to stay on one instance.
+You don’t have to stay on one instance or even platform.
+For example, you can move from Mastodon to Go to Social.

 If you post publicly, others will see your posts through a process called Federation.
 If an instance federates with your instance, then your message will show up on any instance that federates, or links with, your instance.
 If an instance chooses not to federate with another instance for any reason, your posts will not show up to their users.